 Apple Cider Vinegar Health Benefit #4: Stimulates Immune Support

-12 Unique Ways to Use Apple Cider Vinegar
+12 Unique Ways to Use Apple Cider Vinegar (ACV) for Health

 - On Food When You Eat: Both acetic acid and enzymes found in ACV break down vegetables, grains, and most especially meat.
 Otherwise a large quantity of hydrochloric acid is required to properly digest protein.

-- In Recipes: The tangy sweet flavor is delicious when paired with many foods.Try adding in ACV to home-made guacamole, hummus, and quinoa dishes.
+- In Recipes: The tangy sweet flavor is delicious in many food dishes.Try adding ACV to home-made guacamole, hummus, and quinoa dishes.

 - Disinfect Wounds and Burns: Apply ACV to minor cuts, large wounds, and burns to speed up the healing process.
 The anti-microbial properties of ACV help reduce pain and risk of infection.